code-jas/flutter_lms_app/README.md

 - Search and filter courses based on Categories
 - User profile with user settings and support buttons
 - Join courses and mark them as In Progress or Done.

+## Contributors

+- John A. Lappay: UI design and development
+- John Angelo Silvestre: UI design and development
+- Camille Sta.
+Romana: Data mining and organization, JSON structure
+- Mary Antonnette Ubina: Data mining and organization, JSON structure

+We are grateful for the contributions of these individuals and their work on this project.
+Thank you for your hard work and dedication!